issamoxix/SalesAnalysis/README.md

 # SalesAnalysis
-Data Sets from and Question from [this video](https://youtu.be/eMOA1pPVUc4)
+Data Sets from and Question from [this video](https://youtu.be/eMOA1pPVUc4) this is my approche to the questions in the video

 ## This Analysis Answers Question as :
 - What was the best month for sales?
 How much was earned that month?